lsst-dm/dmtn-310/index.md

 #### Inserting dataset records
-Currently, the insertion of dataset records in Prompt Processing uses the method `Butler.transfer_from()`. `transfer_from` is a compound operation that both copies the artifact files and does updates the database.
+Currently, the insertion of dataset records in Prompt Processing uses the method `Butler.transfer_from()`. `transfer_from` is a compound operation that both copies the artifact files and updates the database.

 In the new scheme, the Prompt Processing pod is still required to copy the artifact files to the central S3 repository, but it does not write the